-Traffic accident investigations are conducted by our department in order to protect the rights of citizens, detect traffic violations, and to determine enforcement, engineering, and educational needs.
+Traffic crash investigations are conducted by our department in order to protect the rights of citizens, detect traffic violations, and to determine enforcement, engineering, and educational needs.

-- 1. Officers will respond to, investigate, and complete the Wisconsin Motor Vehicle Accident Report (MV4000) when the accident occurred on public property or private property held open to the public, and: - a.
-The accident resulted in a reported injury or fatality of a person; - b.
-The accident resulted in damage to one person's property to an apparent extent of \$1,000 or more; - c.
-The accident resulted in damage to government-owned property, (including City of Madison property) to the apparent extent of \$200 or more, or to a government-owned vehicle, to the apparent extent of \$1,000 or more. - Officers will, at a minimum, complete an MPD4000 for all non-reportable accidents involving City of Madison owned vehicles. - 2.
-Officers will respond to, investigate, and complete the Madison Police Department's accident report (MPD4000) when:
+- 1. Officers will respond to, investigate, and complete the Wisconsin Motor Vehicle Accident Report (MV4000) when the crash occurred on public property or private property held open to the public, and: - a. the crash resulted in a reported injury or fatality of a person; - b. the crash resulted in damage to one person's property to an apparent extent of \$1,000 or more; - c. the crash resulted in damage to government-owned property, to the apparent extent of \$200 or more, or to a government-owned vehicle, to the apparent extent of \$1,000 or more.

-- a.
-The accident resulted in less than an apparent \$1,000 damage to either owner's property/vehicle, and; - b.
-The accident resulted in no reported injuries, and; - c.
-There are citizens requesting police documentation of their accident.
+- 2. Officers will respond to, investigate, and may complete the Madison Police Department's accident report (MPD4000) when: - a. the crash resulted in less than an apparent \$1,000 damage to either owner's property/vehicle, and; - b. the crash resulted in no reported injuries, and; - c. there are citizens requesting police documentation of their crash.

-After an officer responds to an accident scene, and determines that the accident does not meet the criteria for a reportable MV4000, citizens can mutually decide that they would rather simply exchange names at the accident scene, and request not to have an MPD4000 accident report completed.
+After an officer responds to a crash scene, and determines that the crash does not meet the criteria for a reportable MV4000, citizens can mutually decide that they would rather simply exchange names at the crash scene, and request not to have an MPD4000 accident report completed.

 - 3. Officers are not required to complete an MV4000 or MPD4000 accident report when: - a.
-The accident resulted in property damage only, during a time period when the OIC has determined that severe weather conditions, or other unusual circumstances has increased the number of accidents beyond the department's capacity to respond. - b.
-All of the vehicles/pedestrians involved in the accident have left the scene of the accident prior to calling police, unless special circumstances prompted their leaving, such as: following a hit and run vehicle, seeking medical treatment or locating the closest phone.
+The crash resulted in property damage only and occurred during a time period when the OIC has determined that severe weather conditions, or other unusual circumstances has increased the number of crashes beyond the department's capacity to respond. - b.
+All of the vehicles/pedestrians involved in the crash have left the scene of the crash prior to calling police, unless special circumstances prompted their leaving, such as: following a hit and run vehicle, seeking medical treatment or locating the closest phone.

-When a. or b. above occur, the officer should advise citizens to contact the Self-Reporting System at 266-9026, and an MVD citizen report form will be mailed to them.
+When a. or b. above occur, the officer should advise citizens to obtain an MV4002 Self Report of Accident form from the DOT website or any law enforcement agency.